cgomeznt/Gitlab/guia/CI-CDGitlabGitlab-runnerDockerRegistry.rst

 	Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!

-Certificar que el runner este creado y este asociado al Proyecto y por supuesto que este operativo.
+Certificar que el runner este creado.

 .. figure:: ../images/cicd/03.png